pfoster4/zmk-config-dyad/build-guide.md

 ## Install the Press-fit Nuts

-I designed Dyad to use press-fit nuts and spring pins so we can attach directly to the back of the PCB without any exposed mounting hardware (the holes in the PCB are covered by the key switches on the other side) or having to wrap around the edges.
+I designed Dyad to use [press-fit](https://www.mcmaster.com/94648A310/) nuts and [spring pins](https://www.mcmaster.com/98296A015/) so we can attach directly to the back of the PCB without any exposed mounting hardware (the holes in the PCB are covered by the key switches on the other side) or having to wrap around the edges.
 The press-fit nuts are low-profile, easy to install, and rock solid.
 The spring pins provide tight, precise alignment with high shear strength, allowing us to use fewer and smaller screws while still keeping everything secure.

 It's best to start the build with the press-fit nuts since they require some force to install, and you don’t want to risk slipping and damaging other components.
 The nuts I’ve linked in the parts list actually cut into the PCB material as they’re inserted, creating enough friction to stay put permanently.
 Once they’re in, they’re *in*.
 The key is to go slow and prevent the PCB from flexing too much during installation.

-I found that parallel jaw pliers work great for pressing the nuts into place.
+I found that small parallel jaw pliers work great for pressing the nuts into place.
 Since I was worried about putting too much stress on the PCB, I used a small aluminum plate as a backing to distribute the force evenly.
 In some cases, I had to work one side of the nut down first and then the other.
 The goal is to get them perfectly flush with the PCB surface with no gaps.

 ![Press-fit nuts installed](images/press-nuts.png)